-- 1: Payment Voucher, if you are making a payment. - 2: Your Forms W-2 and 1099 reporting Montana Withholding. - 3: Your Montana Form 2, page 1. - 4: Montana Form 2 pages showing completed Schedules. - 5: Copy of your federal return:

-Nonresident/part-year residents must include a copy of your entire federal return. - 6: Copy of your federal schedules: Nonresident/part-year residents must include a copy of your completed federal schedules.
+- 1. Payment Voucher, if you are making a payment - 2.
+Forms W-2 and 1099 reporting Montana Withholding - 3.
+Montana Form 2, pages 1 and 2 - 4.
+Montana Form 2, other pages with completed schedules - Copy of your federal tax return: Nonresident/part-year residents must include a copy of their entire federal return. - Copy of your federal schedules: Nonresident/part-year residents must include a copy of their completed federal schedules.